Caregiver guide at a glance

 Questions to consider:

-These conversations, especially when guided by a professional trained in advance care planning facilitation, can allow your loved one to make their decisions ahead of time and communicate these decisions with their healthcare agent and other loved ones.
+These conversations, especially when guided by a professional trained in advance care planning facilitation, can help your loved one make their decisions in advance and communicate them with their healthcare agent and other loved ones.
 Then it is not up to others to make these decisions for their loved one, but rather to make sure the person’s decisions are honored.

 To make an appointment to talk to an advance care planning facilitator, start with your loved one’s doctor.
 Medicare now pays primary care practitioners to have this conversation with patients annually.
 Advance care planning facilitators include oncology social workers, hospice and palliative care teams, and trained advance care planning facilitators.